-Add a Trash icon to the Desktop
+How to Add a Trash Can to the Mac Desktop

-Launch the Terminal and type the following:
+Launch the Terminal app (found in /Applications/Utilities) and enter the following syntax exactly:

 ln -s ~/.Trash ~/Desktop/Trash

-A folder named ‘Trash’ will appear on your desktop, and it has direct access to the Trash in the Dock.
-You can assign any icon you’d like to this folder to make it look like a Trash can.
-Any files or folders you drag here will be sent to the Trash as usual, but it lacks the ability to eject disks.
-If you want to remove the desktop Trash icon, just drag it to the Trash!
+Hit return, and a new folder named ‘Trash’ will appear on your desktop.
+This folder has direct access to the Trash in the Dock, thus any files or folders you drag here will be sent to the Trash as usual.

 The command to return an item from the trash to its original location will not work unless that command is issued immediately after putting the item in the trash in the first place.
 Any intermediate actions will break the connection.
 If I am wrong, or if there IS a way to return an item at any later time, let me know.
 Thanks!